shahdharam7/ISRS_CPM/README.md

 Shah, D., Zaveri, T. & Trivedi, Y.N.
 Convex Polygon Maximization-Based Hyperspectral Endmember Extraction Algorithm.
 J Indian Soc Remote Sens (2020). https://doi.org/10.1007/s12524-020-01221-5

 # How to run the code?
 Download all the above files in zip.
 Extract it.
-And run the "demo_kmedoid.m" file in MATLAB.
+And run the "Demo_cuprite.m" file in MATLAB.

 # Authors:
 - Dharambhai Shah, Nirma University ---> shahdharam7@gmail.com (For any clarification)